JunkaiDong/junkaidong.github.io/physics/LinTable.md

 \end{array}
 $$

-We will now assign numbers to the basis elements of $\mathcal{H}_3$, i.e. we will replace the checkmarks with numbers.
+We will now assign numbers to the basis elements of $\mathcal{H}_3$, i.e. we will replace the crosses with numbers.
 What we will make use of is exactly the rectangularity-of-blocks structure.
 One of such numberings is the following:

 $$
 \begin{array}{|c|c|c|c|c|c|c|c|c|c|}